appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 ## **What's next**

 The basic Review Moderator Dashboard is now up and running.
 It also marks the end of the beginner tutorial.
 At this point, you should know enough to start a project of your own and start fooling around.
-The following resources will come in handy as you need to learn new tricks:
+The following resources comes in handy as you need to learn new tricks:

 * [Core Concepts](/core-concepts/connecting-to-data-sources/)
 * [Widgets](/reference/widgets/)